Open all | Close all

 Is this program available through distance education?

 UBC Certificate for Translation and Interpretation program uses a blended-delivery method, combining in-class (face-to-face) instruction with online learning.
-You do need to participate in both in-class (offered at UBC Point Grey campus and UBC Robson Square in downtown Vancouver) and online portion in order to successfully complete the program.
+You do need to participate in both in-class (offered at UBC Vancouver campus and UBC Robson Square in downtown Vancouver) and online portion in order to successfully complete the program.

 I am interested in enrolling in select courses, but not the full program.
 Is this possible?